DIRACGrid/DIRAC/docs/source/DeveloperGuide/WebAppDIRAC/DevelopWebApp/index.rst

 The server handles all requests one-by-one which means that the server does not handle the next request until the current one is finished.
 This mechanism becomes a bottleneck if one request lasts longer and increases the response time for each subsequent request waiting in the server queue until the previous one has finished.
 Thus the server provides a way how to asynchronously handle clients' requests and mitigate this obstacle.
-Read the following link and tutorial for further information `<https://github.com/DIRACGrid/WebAppDIRAC/wiki/Asynchronous-handling-mechanisms-of-clients%27-requests>`_
+Read the `asynchronous handling mechanisms wiki <https://github.com/DIRACGrid/WebAppDIRAC/wiki/Asynchronous-handling-mechanisms-of-clients%27-requests>`_ for further information.

 Any other method that is not an entry point, can have any arbitrary name satisfying the rules of the Python programming language.